Rhipsalis neves-armondii K.Schum.

 Lepismium megalanthum, Lepismium neves-armondii, Rhipsalis megalantha

-Rhipsalis rhombea is an epiphytic cactus with elongated, much branched stems, hanging in large clusters.
-The branches are up to 0.2 inch (5 mm) thick, terete, elongated, deep green and arranged in whorls of 3 to 10.
-The flowers are widely spreading, up to 0.8 inch (2 cm) wide and white to cream in color.
-The fruits are globose, red and up to 0.4 inch (1 cm) in diameter.
+Rhipsalis rhombea is an epiphytic cactus with elongated, much-branched stems hanging in large clusters.
+The branches are deep green, cylindrical or slightly tapering, up to 0.2 inches (0.5 cm) in diameter, and arranged in whorls of 3 to 10.
+Flowers are widely spreading, white to cream-colored, and up to 0.8 inches (2 cm) in diameter.
+Fruits are red, globose, up to 0.4 inches (1 cm) in diameter.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Rhipsalis do not thrive in direct sunlight.
 Exposure to the afternoon sun can burn the leaves, turn them yellow or lead to spotting.
 However, without sufficient sunlight, they will not bloom, and their growth can be stunted.
 Therefore, these cacti do best with morning sun and full shade in the afternoon.